Totem-Studios/lls-vscode/README.md

 ### Version 0.0.6 (2023-??-??)

 - Switched old Prime assets for new Lotus ones.
-- Added auto-closing pairs for the angle brackets '<>'.
 - Fixed a lot of syntax highlighting issues and started switching to the new syntax.
 These are the syntax highlighting patterns that we added in this version:
   - Loop structures.
   - Error handling.